TomasBalbinder/flask_project/README.md

 acording to version operating system you have.

-I recommand use this program when you write your code in python language.
+I recommand to use this program when you write your code in python language.
 [Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows)